We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 It’s important to remember that you can make your Wix account do more thanks to a variety of available add-ons.

 First, there’s the Wix App Market to consider.
-This contains over 250 apps and integrations that you can incorporate into your Wix website or store.
+This contains around 500 apps and integrations that you can incorporate into your Wix website or store.
 These start from just a few dollars a month but can get quite expensive (in some cases actually exceeding the monthly cost of your Wix plan) — it really depends on the app you’re using.

 Then, there’s ‘Ascend by Wix’.
-This is a more sophisticated version of its email marketing tool, which lets you send between 9,500 and 1 million emails per month, depending on the plan chosen (the free version lets you send 3 newsletters to 5,000 contacts per month).
+This is a more sophisticated version of its email marketing tool, which lets you send between 9,500 and 1 million emails per month, depending on the plan chosen (the free version lets you send 200 newsletters per month).

 Ascend also lets you offer live chat support and schedule social posts — making it a good ‘all-in-one’ marketing tool for Wix website owners.